-In September, 1965, three additional permanent buildings were completed and available to the college: a classroom building, a laboratory building, and an administration building which also houses a Counseling Center and Study Center.
-The first increments of a library and physical education building were completed during the summer of 1967.
+In September, 1965, three additional permanent buildings were completed and available to the college: a classroom building, a laboratory building, and an administration building which also houses a temporary library, Counseling Center, and Study Center.

 The total developed area of the campus will soon be almost forty acres.
-Seven permanent buildings are being utilized.
+Five permanent buildings are being utilized.
 A temporary student service center is also located at the Coos Bay campus.

-The years ahead will see further additions to the campus-a community service building, a physical plant, a Fine Arts Center, and a natural science museum.
+The years ahead will see further additions to the campus, a student service building, a physical plant, a Fine Arts Center, and a natural science museum.
+The first increments of a library and physical education building are planned for completion by the fall of 1967.

-The Empire Lakes campus has been planned to accommodate between 2500 and 3000 students by 1972.
+The Empire Lakes campus has been planned to accommodate between 2500 and 3000 individual students by 1972.